anthonylan/spotify-clone/README.md

 # Spotify Clone

 I usually upload my projects when they are completly finished.
-However I'll need more time to complete this one, so I thought to myself why not track every stage of the projects as it undergoes different phases before its completion.
+However I'll need more time to complete this one, so I thought to myself why not track every stages of the project as it undergoes different phases before its completion.

 ## First Stage